Lyberta/Singularity/Evidence/Info.md

 * `cs.rin.ru.png` - screenshot of the entire thread.

 The topic got locked very fast so I assume that moderator [SJB](https://cs.rin.ru/forum/memberlist.php?mode=viewprofile&u=1760547) is a Zionist.

+## ddosecrets.com

+* `DDoSecrets.png` - Jews are so afraid of me that I can't even sumbit their secrets back to them.
+They did 301 HTTP redirect.